TANF is one of Illinois’ cash assistance programs that provides temporary financial assistance for pregnant women and families with children.

 Most TANF families are expected to register for work or participate in work activities as a condition of receiving cash benefits, unless otherwise exempt.

 If you are a single parent with a child under age 6, you must work or participate in a work activity for at least 20 hours per week.
-Two-parent families are required to work 35 hours per week.
+Two-parent families are required to work no fewer than 35 hours per week.

 You may apply for TANF in person at a local DHS Family Community Resource Center (FCRC) that serves the area where you live.
 Use the DHS Office Locator to help find the nearest center.